ian-barnes/ian-barnes.github.io/about/index.md

 I have a somewhat turbulent personal history that I don't want to go into, out of respect for others and their privacy.

-I am married to [Avigail Abarbanel] [Avigail].
-We moved to the Highlands of Scotland in early 2010.
+Until two years ago I was married to [Avigail Abarbanel] [Avigail].
+We moved together from Canberra to the Highlands of Scotland in early 2010.
 Here's a plug for Avigail's psychotherapy practice, [Fully Human Psychotherapy] [FH].

 I am interested in personal growth and healing from trauma, in science fiction, science, politics, the environment, music and hill walking.